Dansby Swanson Player Props: Cubs vs. Nationals

 Dansby Swanson At The Plate

-- Swanson has four doubles, two home runs and 21 walks while batting .301.
+- Swanson has 33 hits this season and a team-best OBP of .419.

-- Among the qualifying hitters in MLB, he ranks 28th in batting average, eighth in on-base percentage, and 105th in slugging.
+- Among the qualified hitters in MLB action, he ranks 20th in batting average, eighth in on-base percentage, and 101st in slugging.

-- He has homered in two of 27 games played this year, and in 1.6% of his plate appearances.
+- In 28 games played this season, he has hit a homer in two of them.

-- In seven games this season (25.9%), Swanson has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (25.0%), Swanson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.